Smoke detector keeps tripping

 Clean the smoke detector

-Use a soft brush or vacuum to gently remove any dust or debris from the smoke detector.
+Use a vacuum hose attachment or a soft cloth to gently remove any dust or debris from the exterior and interior of the smoke detector.

 2. 2